OrbelB/SimplyAlgorithms/README.md

 # SimplyAlgorithms

-This is the main back end of our aplication.
+This is the main back end of our application.

 We use springboot to build our API